 Ten percent of all the views on my website were for the four conditional lessons.
 10%!
 Why are the conditional sentences so popular?
 I suspect students need to understand the conditionals to do well on their English exams in school.

 This is another mystery!
 How did so many people find this lesson?
 And why are the smallest words always the most difficult to understand?

 Read: How to Use “So” and “Too”

 7. Core Vocabulary: The English Words You Need to Know

-I wish I had learned about core vocabulary when I was studying French school.
-It would have saved so much time if I had known to spend more time learning the most common French words instead of memorizing words I was probably never going to use in conversation!
+I wish I had learned about core vocabulary when I was studying French in school.
+It would have saved so much time!
+I could have spent more time learning the most common French words instead of memorizing words I was probably never going to use in conversation!

 8. The Third Conditional Sentence Structure

 I can understand why this one is so popular.
-Of all the conditional sentences, it’s the most difficult to understand because you have to imagine a different reality.
+Of all the conditional sentences, the third conditional is the most difficult to understand.
+You have to imagine a different reality.
 You have to imagine an unreal situation.
-There’s also a lot of helping verbs, so a third conditional sentence ends up being really long!
+There’s also a lot of helping verbs, so a third conditional sentence is really long!